All right, our two Sean Hannity show, 800-941-Sean.

 Don't let not your heart be troubled.

-College, frankly, to me, is mostly a waste of time.
+College, frankly, to me is mostly a waste of time.

-Uh unless you're studying sciences or something very, very specific.
+Unless you're studying sciences or something very, very specific.

 All right, well, go get a job in communications and come back and tell me how it works out.

-So there, but you know, if you really have a specific educational goal to be a teacher, uh, to be a lawyer, to be a doctor, you know, something that goes deep into the economy or finance or something like that.
+So there, but, you know, if you really have a specific educational goal to be a teacher, to be a lawyer, to be a doctor, you know, something that goes deep into the economy or finance or something like that, I just don't think it has the value that most people put on it.

-Uh hope, God bless you, keep us in the loop, okay?
+Hope, God bless you, keep us in the loop, okay?

 Okay, thank you so much.